brunogml/rKTs/catalogs/README.md

 # Catalogs

-These catalogs of the collections in xml files
+Catalogs of the collections in xml files